bxparks/AceButton/README.md

 you are seriously optimizing for program size or CPU cycles, you will probably want to write everything yourself from scratch.

-That said, the __Stopwatch.ino__ example sketch shows that the call to `AceButton::check()` (which should be called at least every 10-20 milliseconds from `loop()`) takes only 12-14 microseconds on a 16MHz ATmega328P chip in the idle case.
+That said, the `examples/AutoBenchmark` sketch shows that `AceButton::check()` takes between 16 to 24 microseconds on a 16MHz ATmega328P chip in the idle case.
 Hopefully that is fast enough for the vast majority of people.

 ### HelloButton